-Although this setup also avoids chiral suppression of the $2\chi\beta\beta$ decay, the structure of the couplings connecting one neutrino and one $\chi$ precludes the emission of a scalar or pseudoscalar boson, making the $0\nu \beta\beta S$ channel inaccessible in this case.
-However, due to the $t/u$-channel nature of the interaction, the decay amplitude acquires a nontrivial dependence on the neutrino momentum transfer $q$.
+There is no neutrino-mass suppression of $2\chi\beta\beta$ decay in this case either, but due to the $t/u$-channel nature of the interaction, the decay amplitude acquires a nontrivial dependence on the neutrino momentum transfer $q$.
 This leads to integrals over $q$ with a different structure compared to standard $0\nu\beta\beta$ decay, necessitating dedicated nuclear matrix element computations.
-A detailed treatment of such nuclear physics effects lies beyond the scope of this work.

-The additional operators, Eqs.~\eqref{eq:Operator_V} - \eqref{eq:Operator_T}, arise when the mediating boson is a vector or tensor field.
+The axial-vector operator in Eq.~\eqref{eq:Operators_EFT} arises when the mediating boson is a vector or tensor field.
 As before, both $s$- and $t/u$-channel completions are possible.
 In the $s$-channel case, a gauge boson mediates interactions between two neutrinos and two $\chi$ fermions.
-To reproduce the effective operator structure in Eq.~\eqref{eq:Operator_V}, the neutrino must be of Majorana type, since only then can a current-current interaction involving two neutrinos be realized.
+To reproduce the effective operator structure, the neutrino must be of Majorana type, since only then can a current-current interaction involving two neutrinos be realized.
 In this case, the vector interaction necessitates a chirality flip for neutrinos, leading to a suppression proportional to the neutrino mass.
 In contrast, the $t/u$-channel setup involves a gauge boson interacting with one neutrino and one $\chi$ fermion at the same vertex.
 This interaction does not require a chirality flip, and hence the resulting decay rate is not neutrino mass suppressed.
-Moreover, the axial-vector and tensor-mediated cases are also possible which resemble the phenomenology of vector and scalar mediated scenarios, respectively.